 International climate summits are complex.

-Here at the UK COP26 team we want to make it as easy as possible for you to understand what COP26 is and what the UK team is working to achieve.
+Here at the UK COP26 team, we wanted to make it as easy as possible to understand what COP26 was and what the UK team was working to achieve.

 These are a few helpful sources of information to get you started: